amarinjs/sitio/_posts/2019-11-25-mgmt-cppr-security.md

 #### Deleting a user

-This one is confusing, I don't know why it happens, it won't allow you to delete the user bound to the original engineID

-To delete it:

-1. snmp-server engineid local original engineid
+1. snmp-server engineid local "original engineid"

-2. no snmp-server user username group version
+2. no snmp-server user "username" "group" "version"

 ## Control Plane Protection

 ### Attack

-Attack the The control-plane host subinterface (where the snmp process resides)
+Attack the The control-plane host subinterface (that manages SNMP).

 Use [snmpwalk](https://linux.die.net/man/1/snmpwalk) to overflow the CPU of the device.